lmammino/loige.co/astro/src/content/posts/2023-11-05_debugging-custom-apigateway-authorizers/index.md

   - serverless
   - lambda
   - api-gateway
+description: When building a custom API Gateway authorizer, mysterious 500 errors can happen.
+This post shows how to enable CloudWatch logging for API Gateway to inspect the logs and debug problems.
 ---

 Last week, while working on [a custom REST API Gateway Lambda authorizer](https://github.com/lmammino/oidc-authorizer), I spent some time trying to debug a mysterious `500` error with a `{"message":null}` body.
 In this article, I will share why this was happening and how to debug this kind of error when building custom API Gateway authorizers.